 26.3.9.10 HE-LTF

 The HE Long Training field (HE-LTF) field provides a means for the receiver to estimate the MIMO channel between the set of constellation mapper outputs (or, if STBC is applied, the STBC encoder outputs) and the receive chains.
 In an HE SU PPDU, HE MU PPDU or HE extended range SU PPDU, the transmitter provides training for NSTS,r,total space-time streams (spatial mapper inputs) used for the transmission of the PSDU(s) in the r-th RU; in an HE trigger-based PPDU, the transmitter of user-u in the r-th RU provides training for NSTS,r,u space-time streams used for the transmission of the PSDU.
 For each tone in the r-th RU,(#5930) the MIMO channel that can be estimated is an NRX  NSTS,r,total matrix.
 A HE transmission has a preamble that contains HE-LTF symbols, where the data tones of each HE-LTF symbol are multiplied by entries belonging to a matrix PHE-LTF(#6556), to enable channel estimation at the receiver.
 The pilot tones of each HE-LTF symbol are multiplied by the entries of a matrix RHE-LTF(#6556) defined in the following text.
 The multiplication of the pilot tones in the HE-LTF symbol by the RHE-LTF(#6556) matrix instead of the PHE-LTF(#6556) matrix allows receivers to track phase and frequency offset during MIMO channel estimation using the HE-LTF.
-In an HE SU PPDU and HE extended range SU PPDU, the number of HE-LTF symbols, NHE-LTF(#6556), is a function of the total number of space-time streams NSTS as shown in <reference>.
+In an HE SU PPDU and HE extended range SU PPDU, the number of HE-LTF symbols, NHE-LTF(#6556), is a function of the total number of space-time streams NSTS as shown in in Table 26-6.
 In an HE trigger-based PPDU, NHE-LTF(#6556) is indicated in the Trigger frame that triggers the transmission of the PPDU.
 In an HE MU PPDU, NHE-LTF(#6556) is indicated in the HE-SIG-A field.
 In an HE MU PPDU and HE trigger-based PPDU, NHE-LTF(#6556) is selected to be not smaller than the maximum value of the functions for each NSTS,r,total.
 As a result the HE-LTF field consists of one, two, four, six or eight symbols.

 CID 920